HomayoonAlimohammadi/Commerce/README.md

   Authorization was considered regarding <b>Editing</b> and <b>Deleting</b> the listings themselves.<br/>
   Users can win the auction whenever the auction was closed either after the given time or at the auctioner's will.<br/> Simple rules for a standard auction was applied.
 Any amount higher than the current bid would put you in the lead!<br/>
   The backend is developed with the help of <b>Django</b>, a Web Framework for Python.
-In terms of Front-end, with the help of <b>JavaScript</b>, specifically <b>React</b>, a delightful and interactive client-side environment was achieved..
-Thanks to Bootstrapp, which is a CSS library, it has decent looks too.  the Database was handled with the PostgreSQL.
+Thanks to <b>Bootstrapp</b>, which is a CSS library, it has decent looks too. the Database was handled with the <b>PostgreSQL</b>.

 </p>